NKrvavica/fqs/README.md

 # FQS: Fast Quartic solver

-Python function for computing roots of a quartic (4th order polynomial).
+A fast python function for computing roots of a quartic equation (4th order polynomial) and a cubic equation (3rd order polynomial).

 # Features

- * Computes both real and complex roots of one or many quartics
- * If roots are all distinct and real a fast closed-form analytical solution is used
- * If some of the roots are complex or there are multiple roots, a numerical eigensolver is used
- * Function does not use `for` loops, therefore it is much faster when a large set of quartic roots are needed.
+ * The function is optimized for computing a large set of roots of 3rd and 4th order polynomials (quartic or cubic equations).
+ * A closed-form analytical solutions of Ferrari and Cardano are used, which are several times faster than the integral `numpy.roots` or `numpy.linalg.eigvals` functions.
+ * The algorithm is based on `numpy` to avoid using `for` loops when multiple polynomials are evaluated.

  # Requirements